ASGP/Datum_project/README.md

 - Conducted exploratory data analysis (EDA) to uncover trends and insights about vehicle characteristics and fuel types.

 ### Task 2: Dashboard Creation
 - Built an interactive dashboard using the cleaned dataset.
+- Used Dash and Flask to built the dashboard
 - Visualizations include:
   - Status breakdown of vehicles (active, inactive, etc.).
   - Counts of vehicle types and wheelchair-accessible vehicles.